NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 #### Automatic CSV Backups

-By default the EZ WildApricot Web Designer will backup you the previous version of your CSV file on very 20th save.
-You can find the backup in the corresponding folder (`WildApricotTextManager` folder for `config.csv`, and `translations` folder for the language specific CSVs).
-Backup files have he same name as the original CSV file appended with the date and time.
+By default the EZ WildApricot Web Designer will backup the previous version of your CSV file on every 20th save.
+You will find the configuration file backups in the corresponding folder (`WildApricotTextManager` folder for `config.csv`, and `translations` subfolder for the language specific CSVs).
+Backup files have the same name as the original CSV file appended with the date and time of the backup.

-You can adjust how many saves are made before a backup is created by adding the following to the install script:
+You can turn off automatica backups or adjust how many saves are made before a backup is created by adding the following to the install script:

 ```javascript
 watm_saves_before_backup = 5; // set to desired number, or to 0 to turn off automatic backups